-The equivalence of these two routes is guaranteed by the principle of symmetric criticality \cite{Palais:1979rca}, as $G$\footnote{Or, equivalently, the connected component of the identity.} will be semi-simple, connected and analytic in all cases considered.
-We will thus stick with the second option and evaluate the reduced action, or equivalently the reduced Lagrangian $\mathcal{L}$, and then compute the corresponding Euler--Lagrange equation.
-Before proceeding to derive the concrete expressions, we remark that from \eqref{ansatz} and the fact that the basis of generators is orthogonal, we can already anticipate that the structure of the reduced Lagrangian will be that of a one-dimensional Newtonian particle subject to a quartic potential, that is, $\mathcal{L}\sim \dot{\phi}^2 - V(\phi)$, with $V(\phi)$ being an even polynomial of degree four.
+Since $G$\footnote{Or its component connected to the identity.} is semi-simple, connected and analytic in all cases considered, the equivalence of these two routes is guaranteed by the principle of symmetric criticality \cite{Palais:1979rca}.
+Hence, we will solve the gauge dynamics from the extremization of the reduced action.
+Before proceeding to the study of concrete cases, we remark that, from \eqref{ansatz} and from the orthogonality of the basis of generators, the structure of the reduced Lagrangian will be that of a one-dimensional Newtonian particle subject to a quartic potential, that is, $\mathcal{L}\sim \dot{\phi}^2 - V(\phi)$, with $V(\phi)$ being an even polynomial of degree four.